Leon Srabian Herald

-Leon Srabian Herald (born Leon Der Srabian; 15 May 1896 – 7 September 1976) was an Armenian-American poet who wrote the first English-language by an Armenian author on the subject of the Armenian genocide.
+Leon Srabian Herald (born Leon Der Srabian; 15 May 1896 – 7 September 1976) was an Armenian-American poet who wrote the first English-language book by an Armenian author on the subject of the Armenian genocide.

 Biography

 Background

 Herald was born in Put-Aringe, near Erzincan in 1896.
 In 1912, he emigrated with his family to America.

 He worked briefly in car factories in Detroit.
 Then, in the early 1920s, he attended the University of Wisconsin at Madison, where he befriended Zona Gale and Marianne Moore, fellow poet and editor of The Dial literary magazine.
 He wrote poems and reviews for the Wisconsin State Journal.
 He became a naturalized U.S. citizen in 1923.

 Career

 In 1925, Herald published a first book of poems, This Waking Hour.
 The Dial serialized his memoirs monthly from December 1926 to June 1927, which describe his home village, education in Cairo, and travel to the States.

 Later that year he moved to New York, where he lived almost all his life.

 In 1925, he attended the MacDowell Colony in Peterborough, New Hampshire.
 In 1928, he attended the Yaddo Colony in Saratoga Springs, New York.

 In 1927, he worked in the New York Public Library with Whittaker Chambers.

 During the 1920s and 1930s, he published in The Nation, The New Republic, Commonweal, Poetry, and Ararat (Armenian quarterly).

 His story "Power of Horizon" appeared in Edward J. O'Brien's collections of Best Short Stories of 1929.
 Work also appeared in Armenian-American Poets: A Bilingual Anthology and in William S. Braithwaite's Anthology of Magazine Verse.

 In 1935, he helped form the Federal Writers' Project.

-At some time, he served as editor of two Armenian-American publications: Youth (weekly) and Learning'm (journal).
+At some time, he served as editor of two Armenian-American publications: Youth (weekly) and Learning (journal).